daub/daub/README.md

 Daub's partials are being loaded compile-time, like includes in [EJS](https://github.com/visionmedia/ejs), so are not available for front-end usage.

-You can specify partials using local files, using relative path to target template in statement:
+You can specify partials using local files, using relative path to target template in statement.
+If specified path is a directory, it'll resolve corresponding `index.html` if exists.

 ```html
 <body>